flipkart-incubator/continuum/README.md

 Lambda Architecture is not enough!
 Continuum is more fundamental

 ## What is Lambda Architecture?
 Long long ago, creator of [Apache Storm](http://storm.apache.org/index.html "Apache Storm"), Nathan Marz, talked about Lambda Architecture in his article [How to beat the CAP theorem] (http://nathanmarz.com/blog/how-to-beat-the-cap-theorem.html).
-Idea was to combine a 'batch compute - which is reliable and *more correct*' and a 'stream/realtime compute - which provides better consistency'.
-The resulting system will be, hypothetically, *consistent* and *reliable* - traits desired in any data system.
+His idea was to combine a 'batch compute' with a 'stream/realtime compute' to combine the goodness of the two - provide better reliability and consistency respectively.

 ![Lambda Architecture](http://nathanmarz.com/storage/batch_realtime_example.png?__SQUARESPACE_CACHEVERSION=1318379033834)

 ## But??
 The blog presents Lambda Arch as a solution to balance availability vs consistency trade-offs.
-Practically, data systems need to make *freshness* vs *correctness* trade-offs. **Freshness** is defined as "how realtime are the results of the computation/processing". **Correctness** is defined as "how accurate and complete the results of a processing are".
-These tradeoffs arise because of finite storage and compute capacity.
-The freshness and correctness properties are fundamental properties of a data system whereas 'availability' and 'consistency' are properties of the solution's architecture.
+Practically, data systems need to make *freshness* vs *correctness* trade-offs (because storage and compute capacities are finite). **Freshness** is defined as "how realtime are the results of the computation". **Correctness** is defined as "how accurate and complete the results of a computation are".
+The freshness and correctness are fundamental properties of data systems whereas 'availability' and 'consistency' are properties of the solution's architecture.

 Now, data can arrive unordered and late.
 A recent, but a small window of data cannot portray the 'complete' reality.
-As such, a realtime system's accuracy is limited by the avilability of 'complete data' within its smaller operating window.
-Using a similar reason, a batch system is more accurate (and less fresh) because a larger window of data.
+As such, a realtime system's accuracy is limited by the availability of 'complete data' within its smaller operating window.
+Using a similar reason, a batch system is more accurate (and less fresh) because it operates on a larger window of data.

 ![Batch vs Stream](https://github.com/flipkart-incubator/continuum/blob/master/docs/images/continuum-stream-vs-batch-lambda.jpg)